conduitl/csv_lesson/README.md

 console.log('File written to: ' + 'output/consolidated.csv');
 ```

+1. The `else` block executes when the `if` statement isn't met, in this case where the `index` does not equal `0`.

+2. Inside the else, we split the rows apart.
+Our `readFileSync` gives us each file as one big chunk of text.
+The comma separated values (csv) format separates rows with a `\r\n` designation. `\r` is for carriage return and `\n` is for new line.
+Individual cells within each row are separated with commas.
+The `.split('\r\n`) function call returns to use an array of rows.

+3. We take the array of rows and peal off the first one using `shift()`.

+4. Then we merge the array back together into a string that's in a valid csv format.

+That's it.
+Now we've met our objective.

 ####Problem solving workflow
 1. Define what you want
 2. Draft a conceptual solution